sulagnag/Udacity_DataEngineering_DataLake/README.md

 All the new tables are stored as parquet files.
 1. Users table is partitioned by year and month
 2. Songplay table is partitioned by year and month
+3. Time table is partitioned by year and month

 ## Getting started
 1. Create IAM user role with Administrator priviledges